nandstand/sample-site/reference/deployment.md

 - The dev and prod servers are login nodes
 - The project would have access to 20-30 compute nodes
 - The compute nodes would mount to wherever the login nodes' python venvs live
-- No library management on compute nodes to keep things simple
 - Developers submit test jobs from the dev server (their sandboxes)
 - Sample docs won't cover local tests, just test jobs submitted to Slurm